Leadership

 While education is the principal focus, promoting health and stability in the homes of our Head Start families is just as important.
 The Head Start program helps qualifying children succeed educationally by providing activities to help them grow mentally, socially, emotionally, and physically.
 The Head Start program is designed to educate three- and four-year-olds and prepare them to be developmentally ready to transition into kindergarten.

-Vice President of Head Start & Early Childhood Programs
+Associate Vice President of Head Start and Early Childhood Programs

 Personnel Department